15 or 30 hours funded childcare and Tax-Free Childcare for working parents

 If you currently use Tax-Free Childcare then you will already have a Childcare Account.
 When you reconfirm your eligibility for Tax-Free Childcare, you will receive an eligibility code which will enable your child to access the new 15 hours funding offer.

-Before your letter arrives, you can speak to your provider and use your eligibility for Tax-Free Childcare to demonstrate your eligibility for the new funded hours entitlement, as the eligibility criteria are the same.
+If your reconfirmation window for Tax-Free Childcare isn't open yet, you can use your eligibility for Tax-Free Childcare to demonstrate your eligibility for the funded hours entitlement, as the eligibility criteria are the same.
 You can do this by showing your provider:

 - Proof of your Tax-Free Childcare eligibility (this can be a screenshot from your childcare account, or simply showing your account to your provider)